felipenlunkes/felipenlunkes/README.md

 </tr>
 </table>

-> :warning: **I'm in career transition and looking for a first opportunity as a developer.**

 Hi!
 My name is Felipe (he/him) and I'm a Brazilian developer and biologist.

 * :abacus: Experience implementing projects in **C**, **Python**, **Java**, **SQL** and **x86 Assembly**.